TimoerB/deer/README.md

 # Deer
 Deer - Download Extract make Executable & Run - is a lightweight deploy manager to create, run and manage executable tarballs for any software.
-Official website and more information can be found on: https://deer.obss.be .
+Official website and more information can be found on: https://deercore.org .

 ## Install Deer

 To install deer, open a terminal with root access and copypaste this code:

 ```
-wget -q "https://deer.obss.be/install.tar.gz" -O deer.tar.gz
+wget -q "https://deercore.org/install.tar.gz" -O deer.tar.gz
 tar -xf deer.tar.gz
-chmod +x run.sh
 sudo bash run.sh
-rm run.sh
 ```

 You can still use deer without making an account, but only to read repo's and execute them on your servers.
-To be able to push your software and repo's to the deer cloud, please make an account: https://deer.obss.be
+To be able to push your software and repo's to the deer cloud, please make an account: https://deercore.org

 ## Quick Start